 Making Awase Dashi

-- First, remove and discard the heads of the niboshi (dried sardines).
+- Remove and discard the heads of 10 g dried sardines (niboshi).

-- Take a large heatproof bowl and place a sieve lined with kitchen paper inside.
+- Take a large heatproof bowl and place a sieve lined with kitchen paper.

 - Pour the dashi through the sieve, allowing the clear broth to pass through into the bowl.